DunZek/EloquentJavaScript/part1_language/10_modules/README.md

           console.log(evalAndReturnX("var x = 2"))  // 2
           console.log(x)  // 1
           ```
-    - Example: Using the `function` constructor to interpret data as code
+    - Using the `function` constructor to interpret data as code
         - ```js
           // It takes two arguments:
           //    a string containing comma-separated arguments